Central Coast Mariners FC league record by opponent

 Central Coast Mariners FC is an Australian professional association football club based in Gosford, on the Central Coast of New South Wales, which competes in the top tier of Australian football (soccer), for the 2016–17 season.
 The club was formed in 2004, and were the only regional club included in the A-League's inaugural season in 2005–06.
 They have played in all 17 A-League Men seasons.

 Central Coast Mariners' first team record against other clubs in the A-League is listed below, the Mariners having taken part in every season.
-The club's first match was against Perth Glory, and they met their 14th and most recent opponent, Macarthur FC in the 2020–21 A-League season.
+The club's first match was against Perth Glory, and they met their 15th and most recent opponent, Auckland FC in the 2024-25 A-League season.
 The team that Central Coast Mariners have played most in league competition is Brisbane Roar, who they first met in the 2005–06 A-League season; the 32 defeats from 56 meetings is more than they have lost against any other club.
 Newcastle Jets have drawn 18 league encounters with the Central Coast Mariners, more than any other club.
-Central Coast Mariners have recorded more league victories against Perth Glory than any other club, having beaten them 23 times out of 51 attempts.
+Central Coast Mariners have recorded more league victories against Adelaide United than any other club, having beaten them 27 times out of 61 attempts.